 In brief, the most impacting injuries included my shoulder and hip.
 My right shoulder has now been fully reconstructed with my ligaments being removed and replaced by an artificial surgili fiber, the bone cut short to allow it to reset, before being bolted back together.
 My shoulder surgeon, the third consulted who finally knew what and how to fix me, Carlos Cobiella, has been incredible.
 Despite being aware of my shoulder in everyday life on a multiple times a day basis, my shoulder has recovered to a level that will enable me to participate in my sports again, full functionality, full range, just a little grumpy and I will certainly pay for the fun with soreness afterwards – one of the hardest parts was actually learning to trust it again.
 The scar is beautiful too, a really clean 4-inch line across the top of my shoulder and three key hole marks.
 Incredible, given the mess it was in.

-Sadly though, the hip is still ongoing.
-I’m undertaking a lot of physio, including the use of a Compex machine, PhysioLab and Red Light Therapy with my complete commitment, and I’m feeling confident that 2019 will finally be the year I get back to sports.
+I was religious in my physio, o, including the use of a Compex machine, PhysioLab and Red Light Therapy with my complete commitment, and I’m feeling confident that 2019 will finally be the year I get back to sports.

 Some may wonder how I’ve been able to ride motorcycles during my recovery, given the injuries.
 But most of the people who ask are those who don’t ride, as those that do realise that you don’t need to be strong to ride.
 If you have balance and coordination you’re be fine.
 But it’s important to realise that I’ve not been riding the whole time.
 It was a long time before I got my first motorcycle to avoid traffic on my commute.
 I was then unable to ride again for months post each of the 6 surgeries.
 But I’ve always pushed hard to get back on the bikes.
 Without my sports, the bikes, especially the Harley, have become my way of coping, my escapism, my bit of adventure and adrenaline.
 My life would have been a much darker place without them.
 Even just being able to go out to the garage on my crutches and look at them, polish them.
 It’s all helped my morale.
-The I started a new hobby with the KTM as things started to improve physically.
-I’ve had periods in the last year where I was able to get on the KTM, however further hip complications has repeatedly pulled me off it again, forcing more medical rest.
-But this won’t be forever.
-I will be back on the KTM and Beta trials bike!
+The I started a new hobby with the dirt bikes as things started to improve physically.
+I’ve had periods across the years where I was able to get on the KTM, however further hip complications has repeatedly pulled me off it again, forcing more medical rest and surgery.

-Time and patience will get me there – only I have the power to make it happen.
-Hard work always pays off.
+With time and patience, I knew I would get back to riding – only I had the power to make it happen and hard work always pays off.